Basis-Theory/basistheory-android/docs/CardVerificationCodeElement.md

-# TextElement
+# CardVerificationCodeElement

-The `TextElement` view can be used to collect any text data within your mobile app.
+The `CardVerificationCodeElement` view can be used to collect any text data within your mobile app.
 This component allows you to fully customize the look and feel to match your brand, but it does not allow direct access the underlying values entered by a user, keeping your mobile application out of compliance scope.